dart-lang/pub/doc/repository-spec-v2.md

 ## Custom Package Repository in `pubspec.yaml`
-A package be published to a custom _package repository_ by overwriting the `publish_to` key in `pubspec.yaml`, illustrated as follows:
+A package can be published to a custom _package repository_ by overwriting the `publish_to` key in `pubspec.yaml`, illustrated as follows:
 ```yaml
 name: mypkg